abrehob/Siegemons/README.md

 `cd Siegemons/Siegemons\ Data/`
 `python2.7 ./driver.py`

-Note: there is no AI for this game
+Note: there is no AI for this game.